Stafford Senior High School: History

 The first Stafford High School opened in 1926.
 The school was located near the Stafford County Courthouse in what is now part of the Alvin York Bandy Administrative Complex.
 In 1952 Stafford High School and Falmouth High School merged into one school.
 Prior to the merge, the mascots for the respective schools were the "Pioneers" and the "Indians."
 While Stafford High School was retained as the official name for the school, the mascot chosen was the "Indians."
 The combined school was located in what is now Edward E. Drew, Jr. Middle School.
 It was the only Stafford County high school from 1952 until 1981, when North Stafford High School was opened.

 In 1975, Stafford High School moved to 33 Stafford Indian Lane.
 This building was built with an experimental open concept design and thus had no windows and open classrooms that later had to be divided up with thin walls to make individual classrooms.
 A new building began construction in June 2013 just behind the existing school.
 The new Stafford High School opened to students on September 14, 2015, a week later than the rest of the county schools.
 This delayed start was due to the failure of the construction company to substantially complete the school on time.
 With the move to the new school, the address changed to 63 Stafford Indian Lane.

 In 2005, the Native American mascot controversy prompted the National Education Association to recommend schools with Native American-based mascots change their team names.
-Stafford High School’s administration considered a name change until meeting with the local Patawomeck tribe, for whom the mascot was named.
+Stafford High School's administration considered a name change until meeting with the local Patawomeck tribe, for whom the mascot was named.
 Tribal leaders overwhelmingly supported keeping the team name “Indians,” but were unhappy with the mascot's historical inaccuracy.
 The original mascot featured a full-feathered headdress more common to the Plains Indians than to the ancestral Patawomeck tribes native to the Stafford area.
 Stafford High School art teacher Nick Candela drafted the artwork for the new mascot and obtained support and approval from Tribal leaders and various school organizations.
 The new mascot was unveiled in late 2014.

 In October 2022 almost one half of the population of the school and some teachers were absent with flu-like or Gastrointestinal tract symptoms, prompting a health investigation.

 Athletics

-Stafford High fields varsity teams in 14 different sports as a member of the AAA Commonwealth District and Northwest Region of the Virginia High School League.
+Stafford High fields varsity teams in 14 different sports as a member of the Commonwealth District and Class 6 Region B of the Virginia High School League.